ndanny/stable-diffusion-codespaces/README.md

-# How to run Stable Diffusion in GitHub Codespaces
+# How to run Stable Diffusion in GitHub Codespaces 🎨

-Setup your own Stable Diffusion instance in the cloud to generate AI images in minutes using [GitHub Codespaces](https://github.com/features/codespaces). **You don’t need an expensive GPU or a fast internet connection.** Please read the FAQ and Disclaimer sections at the bottom before getting started.
+Setup your own Stable Diffusion instance in the cloud to generate AI images in minutes using [GitHub Codespaces](https://github.com/features/codespaces). **You don’t need a powerful GPU or a fast internet connection.**

 <img src="assets/banner.png" />

+## Overview
+- Setup Time ⏱️:
+- A GitHub account is required.
+- Beginner friendly.
+It helps to have some experience using a terminal, but it's not required.

 ## Getting Started